verrazzano/docs/content/en/docs/observability/tracing/configure-tracing.md

 ---
-title: "Jaeger Tracing"
+title: "Configure Tracing Components"
-linkTitle: Jaeger Tracing
+linkTitle: Configure Tracing
-description: "Configure Jaeger to capture application traces"
+description: "Enable and configure Jaeger distributed tracing in Verrazzano"
-weight: 1
+weight: 3
 draft: false
 ---

-Jaeger is a distributed tracing system used for monitoring and troubleshooting microservices.
-Distributed tracing lets you trace errors across your microservice architecture.
-You can track application requests as they flow from frontend devices to backend services and databases.
-You use distributed tracing to troubleshoot requests that exhibit high latency or errors.
-For more information on Jaeger distributed tracing, see the [Jaeger website](https://www.jaegertracing.io/).

-## Install Jaeger Operator
+This document describes how to enable Jaeger and customize your Jaeger installation to address some common tracing needs.

+### Enable Jaeger

-To install the Jaeger Operator, enable the `jaegerOperator` component in your Verrazzano custom resource.
+To use Jaeger in Verrazzano, you must first enable the `jaegerOperator` component in your Verrazzano custom resource.
 Here is an example YAML file that enables the Jaeger Operator.
 Verrazzano installs the Jaeger Operator in the `verrazzano-monitoring` namespace.
 If OpenSearch and Keycloak components are enabled in the Verrazzano custom resource, then a default Jaeger instance is also created by the Jaeger Operator in the `verrazzano-monitoring` namespace.